Michal Zolkiewski, Head

 141 Chalmers Hall

-Biochemistry seeks to understand the molecular events of life processes.
+Biochemistry and Molecular Biophysics seek to understand the molecular events of life processes.
 It applies chemical and physical techniques to elucidate the structure and organization of molecules, particularly macromolecules that are responsible for the structural organization as well as operation and control of all cellular processes.
 The emerging knowledge has broad importance and consequences for all areas of the life sciences.

 The Department of Biochemistry and Molecular Biophysics offers work leading to bachelor of arts and bachelor of science degrees with majors in biochemistry, including areas of emphasis in medical biochemistry and molecular biophysics.
 The BA degree provides a liberal education with sufficient emphasis on science for students who wish to prepare for certain professional schools.
 The BS degree prepares students for professional careers in biochemistry or entry into graduate biochemistry training programs.